vuejs/docs/src/guide/migration/introduction.md

 <a href="https://www.npmjs.com/package/@vue/cli" target="_blank" noopener noreferrer><img src="https://img.shields.io/npm/v/@vue/cli"></a>

-As of v4.5.0, `vue-cli` now provides built-in option to choose Vue 3 preset when creating a new project.
+As of v4.5.0, `vue-cli` now provides the built-in option to choose Vue 3 when creating a new project.
 You can upgrade `vue-cli` and run `vue create` to create a Vue 3 project today.

 - [Documentation](https://cli.vuejs.org/)
 - [GitHub](https://github.com/vuejs/vue-cli)